 But can he conceivably join that elite company?
 If he makes it to the start line then arguably the biggest challenge will come from within his own team.
-Ineos will in all likelihood name an eight-man team containing each of the last three Tour de France winners.
 It’s going to take some performance from Chris Froome to force both of the most recent Tour champions, Geraint Thomas and Egan Bernal, into supporting roles.
 This is highly unlikely to be a 2018 Giro scenario, where the whole team can rally behind Froome’s cause to push him towards an unlikely win.
 If one of his team-mates builds a general classification lead then it could be very difficult for Froome to find a way to challenge that without causing a complete breakdown in team relations.

 It’s going to make for a fascinating dynamic.
 Even if the rescheduled Tour dates allows Froome to recover enough fitness to mount a podium challenge before then gaining the full backing of his star-studded team, he will face a Tour route that doesn’t play to his big strengths.
 The time trial gains that he built his previous Tour wins on will not be available, with the sole TT of the race coming in the penultimate stage and culminating in a summit finish on the Planche des Belles Filles.
 If the organisers wanted a time trial that took away from the strengths of the usual TT specialists then that is exactly what they’ve got.
 And the route also doesn’t allow Froome the relatively comfortable opening week that he’d ideally like in order to ease himself into the three-week Tour.
 There are two hefty climbing days inside the opening four stages of the race, breaking away from the more typical sprint-heavy starts to recent Tours, which again is not to his advantage – particularly given the inevitable question-marks over his fitness.